What is alternative dispute resolution?

 If we reach an agreement, can the mediator draft the agreement for us?

-At Mediator Hub we are able to draft terms that parties have agreed in principle in words that reflect the parties’ intentions.
+At Mediator Hub we are able to draft terms that parties have agreed in principle in the words that reflect the parties’ intentions.
+We do not provide legal services and so agreements will be set out in general terms and we highly recommend that parties seek professional advice about their rights and obligations should they wish to formalise their agreement at a court or tribunal.
 All parties will be encouraged to contribute to this process.
 Where parties are legally represented, they may wish to instruct their lawyers to draft terms on behalf of the parties.
-We encourage parties to seek independent legal advice about their agreement.

 What if the other person does not want to try mediation?